StreetTT/BackshotRoulette/readme.md

 - **Gun**: Represents the gun used in the game, handling actions such as loading bullets, shuffling the chamber, shooting, and checking for emptiness.
 - **Gallery**: Represents a player's inventory of items, allowing them to add, use, and clear items.

 The game flow involves a loop where players take turns performing actions such as shooting, using items, and interacting with the game environment.
 The script logs various game events using the Python `logging` module.
-Game data is saved in a JSON file with a filename based on the current date and time.
+Game data is saved in a JSON file with a filename based on the current players, date and time.

 ## Updates
+- **9 Apr 2024**: ANOTHER ITEM - PLUCK.
+Allows you to steal and use an item from your opponent.
 - **9 Apr 2024**: 2 NEW ITEMS - SPIKE AND 8BALL.
 Spike give you a 40% chance to gain 2 health, but you may lose one, whereas 8Ball tells you whether a random bullet is live or dead.
 Also, Double or Nothing Mode can now be set in game.
 - **8 Apr 2024**: NEW ITEM - TWIST.
 (If you cannot tell there is now a compulsion for them all to be 5 letters long) Flips the top bullet whether from live to dead ot from dead to live.
 More coming soon to match new update.
 - **22 Feb 2024**: The Q-Learning algorithm has been tied up and full games can now be played with no errors